xl0418/Phydon/README.md

 - `accession_no`: the accession number of the genome that users want to predict the growth rate.

-- `Opt_temp`: **Optional**.
+- `temp`: **Optional**.
 This is used for gRodon predictions the growth temperature of the genome.
 If not provided, the growth temperature of the genome will be set to 20 degree Celsius.

 <details>
 <summary>